 Throughout its history ECO's work has been mainly carried out largely by volunteers, supported by a small office and resource centre in Wellington.
 There are several hundred "Friends of ECO," individual subscribers who support our work.

 “Friends of ECO” was an initiative of a former Chair, Ian Prior, in the late 1970s to assist ECO in its work.

 ECO membership has been broader than environmental groups and includes groups with a concern for the environment and conservation.

-Our membership includes large international groups such as Greenpeace and Friends of the Earth, national groups including National Council of Women, as well as small local groups such as Kapiti Environmental Action and Save the Otago Peninsula, and issue oriented groups like the Yellow-eyed Penguin Trust.
+Our membership includes large international groups such as Greenpeace and Friends of the Earth, national groups including National Council of Women, as well as local groups such as Friends of Golden Bay and Save the Otago Peninsula, and issue oriented groups like the Yellow-eyed Penguin Trust.

 ECO has been centrally involved in campaigns to protect native forests, lakes and rivers, the reform of the Mining Act and defeat of the National Development Act, and in supporting the Resource Management Act and the establishment of the Department of Conservation and Ministry for the Environment.
 ECO continues to be at the forefront of environmental campaigns on fisheries, transport and environmental management.